sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 =========================================

-Sphinx-Gallery also enables you, when documenting your modules, to reference into the examples that use that particular class or function.
+Sphinx-Gallery also enables you, when documenting your modules, to reference to the examples that use that particular class or function.
 For example if we are documenting the numpy.linspace function its possible to embedd a small gallery of examples using it like this: